Woodloch Scouts are "all-in" for OPERATION COOKIE DROP!

 And of course, THE COOKIES.
 They always seem to have them in close reach.
 For years, our scout groups would have some extra boxes here and there and simply leave them with staff as a “thank you” for a fun weekend (or perhaps as an underhand attempt at gaining a few more points for Scavenger Hunt… but who are we to judge?).
 Thin mints became a staple in our break rooms.

 As Woodloch employees, however, fresh baked goods are never really out of our reach- extra breads from the bakery are often left up for grabs to those who need it.
 As sweet of a gesture as it may be, the treats could be put to a better use.
-And those thoughts led to the creation of our first “OPERATION COOKIE DROP.”
+And those thoughts led to the creation of our annual “OPERATION COOKIE DROP.”

 Throughout the winter months, each visiting Girl Scout will be given the opportunity to donate a box of Girl Scout cookies into our special “Drop Crate” located in our Main Lobby.
 Upon doing so, they receive a special gift from Woodloch as a “thank you.”
 At the end of the season, every last Caramel DeLite, Shortbread, Peanut Butter Pattie and everything in between will be shipped overseas to the brave men and women serving in our armed forces.
 Everyone is invited to drop hand-written letters into our mailbox for the soldiers as well.